programmatordev/fluent-validator/README.md

 }
 ```

-Constraints autocompletion is available in IDEs like PhpStorm (i.e., constraints will be suggested as you type them).
+Constraints autocompletion is available in IDEs like PhpStorm.
-As a rule of thumb, the chained method name should be the same as the original Symfony constraint class name,
-but with a lowercased first letter.
+The method names match Symfony constraints but with a lowercase first letter:

 - `NotBlank` => `notBlank`
 - `All` => `all`
 - `PasswordStrength` => `passwordStrength`
 - ...and so on.

-For more information about all available constraints, check the [Constraints](#constraints) section below.
+For all available constraints, check the [Constraints](#constraints) section.

 For all available methods, check the [Methods](#methods) section.